 Furthermore, some of the attendees were affiliated with Directors UK and EWA and Raising Films, all organizations producing data and striving to improve the representation of women amongst filmmakers in the UK.
 One key benefit of the event is that all of these groups have become mutually supportive of each other.

 It is important to recognize that the positive environment and experience of this event is undoubtedly due to the audience comprising individuals invested in equality and diversity in the film industry, a consequence of our guest list as well as the inevitable self-selection of attendees who chose to come to an event clearly billed as having an agenda to improve gender equality in UK filmmaking.
-Unsurprisingly, the vast majority there were women, although we anticipated this and targeted men working in the industry for our guest list.
+Unsurprisingly, the vast majority were women, although we anticipated this and targeted men working in the industry for our guest list.
 Public dissemination of data cannot rely on such a welcoming audience invested in the research agenda and the project’s goals.
 We did offer to be interviewed by those interested in our press release, and this might have provided on opportunity to contextualize and complicate the numbers, but unfortunately no one took us up on that offer.
 The contrast between the two experiences clearly illustrates both the power and the limitations of quantitative data, and why we advocate as feminists for allied qualitative research to be carried out.

 Feminist data and constructing women’s history